luisligunas/100-Days-of-Code/I Heart Stats/README.md

 #### Types of Error
 - Type 1 (False Positive)
-	- Claiming that a relationship exists when it actually does not
+	- Claiming that a relationship exists when it does not
 - Type 2 (False Negative)
-	- Claiming that a relationship does not exist when it actually does
+	- Claiming that a relationship does not exist when it does
 - It is much riskier to make the type 1 error compared to the type 2 error.
 - The attempt to minimize either of these errors would likely result in an increase in the chances of making the other error type.